Home » Everything About Kwanzaa – Meaning, Gifts and How to Celebrate

 Two people celebrating Kwanzaa

-Kwanzaa Days and Principles
+Celebrate Kwanzaa Days and Seven Principles

 The last lesson she taught her coworkers was each of the 7 principles of Kwanzaa.
 She hoped her team members could learn something from each of the seven Kwanzaa days and bring it back to their own families.

-During their lunch break, she grabbed a whiteboard and wrote down each of the Kwanzaa symbols and principles they all needed to know.
+During their lunch break, she grabbed a whiteboard and wrote down each of the Kwanzaa symbols and principles they all needed to know

 Kwanzaa Candles aka Mishumaa Saba